natalieagus/50002/docs/Labs/lab4.md

 5. If you intentionally break the adder (for example, force one bit of the sum to 0), the `error` LED turns **on** for at least one test case
    1. Then, the tester should `HALT` and show the current test case id (it can either be in decimal or binary format)
    2. User can restart the tester and it should run as per normal again once forced error is removed
+6. TAs will ask you two questions (same protocol as lab 2) about any code written in your project

 ## Summary